FAQs or commonly asked Q&A on how to plan a beach wedding in South Florida!

 We ask that you allow us to mail the marriage license back to the court.
 Marriage licenses are only valid for ten (10) days after your ceremony and they need to be handled immediately.
 We find that couples generally have so much on their minds when they first get married that it is best for us to handle this.
 In rare cases, such as with our military and international couples, we will allow them to turn it in themselves.
 We are not responsible if you choose to handle it yourself.

 What happens if we have to postpone?

 Any deposits/payments will be applied to your new date.
-Deposits/payments are applicable for up to one (1) year from the originally-scheduled ceremony.
-After that, a new deposit and service agreement are needed.
-If you need to reschedule, please call us for date and time availability.
+Deposits/payments are applicable for up to one (1) year from the originally scheduled ceremony.
+After that, a new deposit and service agreement is needed.
+If you need to reschedule, please call us for a date and time availability.